-Fig. 2.4A The grinding of these welds incurs a cost premium but is necessary for the seamless look of the connection.
-This is not universally necessary, especially considering the viewing distance of AESS 2 elements.
-This treatment should be saved for AESS 4 Characteristic 4.3 Surfaces filled and sanded, where the elements are in close viewing range and sometimes able to be touched.
+Fig. 2.4A The grinding of these welds incurs a cost premium but is necessary for the seamless look of the connection This is not universally necessary, especially considering the viewing distance of AESS 2 elements.
+This treatment should be saved for AESS 4 Character istic 4.3 Surfaces filled and sanded, where the elements are in close viewing

-might be carried out in the fabrication shop to reduce site welding where the conditions may not be optimum.
-This can impact the design of joints as well as the transportation of potentially larger preassemblies and the erection on site.
-This does not infer that high quality site welding is not possible, only that it might incur a cost premium over shop welding.
+Ultimately this would indicate that more of the welds might be carried out in the fabrication shop to reduce site welding where the conditions may not be optimum.
+This can impact the design of joints as well as the transportation of potentially larger pre-assemblies and the erection on site.
+This does not infer that high quality site welding is not possible, only that it might incur a cost premium over shop welding where access to do the work can be easier.

 AESS 3 - Feature Elements includes structures that would be viewed at a distance ≤ 6m.
-This increased proximity of viewing distance begins to place the evidence of certain fabrication processes into close viewing range.
+This increased proximity in viewing distance begins to place uniform quality so complimentary to the the evidence of certain fabrication processes into structure. close viewing range.
 Where some of the natural evidence of the materiality and connection methods of steel might be acceptable at a greater viewing distance, the same might not be acceptable "up close" where the final product can be both viewed and touched.
-In many cases these markings will need to be carefully positioned so that they can not be seen, removed, or concealed.
+In many cases markings will need to be carefully positioned so that they cannot be seen, removed, or concealed.
+AESS 3 is the first level that permits grinding as a means to impact the final surface condition.

-Fig 2.4B Welds are plainly visible but of good, uniform quality so complementary to the structure.
+Fig 2.4B Welds are plainly visible but of goo

-3.1 The Mill marks are to be removed as not to be visible in the finished product.
+3.1 Mill marks are to be removed so as not to be visible in the finished product.
 Removal of these marks would typically be accomplished by grinding.